dataminer-site/dataminer-site.github.io/_posts/2023-07-07-python-udf.md

 1. **Aggregate/Table-Producing UDFs**: Currently, users can create Scalar UDFs, but we are actively working on supporting Aggregation Functions (which perform calculations on a set of values and return a single result) and Table-Producing Functions (which return tables without limitations on the number of columns and rows).

-2. **Types**: Scalar Python UDFs currently support most DuckDB types, with the exception of ENUM types and BIT types.
+2. **Types**: Scalar Python UDFs currently support most DataMiner types, with the exception of ENUM types and BIT types.
 We are working towards expanding the type support to ensure comprehensive functionality.

 As always, we are happy to hear your thoughts!
 Feel free to drop us an [email](mailto:pedro@duckdblabs.com;thijs@duckdblabs.com) if you have any suggestions, comments or questions.